CfP: Graduate Student Conference “Dissent, Disagreement, and Difference” (deadline: 4/7/23)

 In accordance with Georgetown University’s guidelines, the Department of German will provide instruction in person.
 The Department’s administrative office is operating in a hybrid capacity.

 If you want to contact the Department, please email email@example.com (new window).

 For general matters and undergraduate concerns, please contact Prof. Peter C. Pfeiffer, Chair and Director of Undergraduate Studies, at firstname.lastname@example.org (new window).

 For MA and PhD studies, please contact Prof. Mary Helen Dupree at email@example.com (new window).

 General information about Georgetown University’s response to the coronavirus is available at www.georgetown.edu/coronavirus (new window).

-Located in Washington, D.C. at the intersection of transatlantic political and cultural crosscurrents, Georgetown University offers a uniquely diverse, interdisciplinary context for studying German language, literature, and culture.
-The German Department is part of Georgetown’s Faculty of Languages and Linguistics (FLL).
+Located in Washington, DC, at the intersection of transatlantic political and cultural crosscurrents, Georgetown University offers a uniquely diverse, interdisciplinary context for studying German language, literature, and culture.

-Faculty members in the German Department are engaged in a range of research projects, many of which address cross-disciplinary issues, such as gender and performance, notions of belonging and Heimat, religion and literature, cultural negotiations of economic concepts, globalization, and the role of multiple literacies in Second Language Acquisition.
-A special feature of this research is the high level of internal collaboration, not only among faculty members but also among faculty and students.
-The Department is also proud to host an annual Max Kade professor from a German-speaking country (alternating between a scholar and a writer-in-residence).
+Faculty members in the German Department are engaged in a range of research projects and topics, many of which address cross-disciplinary issues, such as gender and performance, notions of belonging and Heimat, visual culture and digital humanities, cultural negotiations of economic concepts, globalization, and the role of multiple literacies in Second Language Acquisition.

 If you would like to receive information on events and activities related to the study of German language and literature, we invite you to subscribe to the department’s email list by sending your request to firstname.lastname@example.org.